 I recommend you read more of our safety tips for Morocco which you'll find here on WorldNomads.com.

 Morocco, in general is very safe and receptive to tourists.
 It is a major part of their economy and there are many wonderful sights to see.
 The culture is very hospitable and exotic.
 I have travelled many times as a single female to visit friends and sights in Morocco.
 I can highly recommend my friend, Rachid Azeouane at La Terrasse des Delices in Fint Oasis, near Ouarzazate Morocco for his family Auberge and to experience local Berber cuisine and culture.
 He can also help arrange nearby tours to Ait Ben Haddou or other sites as you like.
 Please see his site "http://www.terrassedesdeliceshotelouarzazate.com/hotel-morocco" or check on Trip Advisor for additional comments and pictures.
-Safe Travels!! almost 7 years agoAnswered by Jennifer Amann via WorldNomads.com
+Safe Travels!! over 9 years agoAnswered by Jennifer Amann via WorldNomads.com